 One factor that can hinder your ability to follow a budget and keep your spending in line with your salary are impulse purchases.
 An Impulse purchase is characterised as any purchase that is unplanned or spontaneous.

-Ever found yourself waiting in the line to pay at the supermarket, and then picking up and buying that chocolate bar next to the register?
-That’s a common impulse purchase, and although fairly innocuous in this example, if done repetitiously overtime, and for more expensive products, can eat into your finances.
+Have you ever found yourself waiting in line to pay at a supermarket, and at the last minute decide to buy a chocolate bar conveniently located next to the register?
+That’s a common impulse purchase, and although fairly innocuous in this example, if done repeatedly overtime, and for more expensive products, can eat into your finances.

 Some strategies to help control impulse buying include: